rohan-bansal/MiniProjects/README.md

 # MiniProjects
-A collection of my smaller side projects.
+A collection of useful, smaller side projects.